 Dunlop JD-F2 Dallas-Arbiter Fuzz Face

 The Dunlop Dallas-Arbiter JD-F2 is based on the the original Dallas-Arbiter Fuzz Face released back in the '60s.
 To this day the Fuzz Face is considered as the standard by which other fuzz pedals measure against.
-The JD-F2 retains the original's Germanium PNP transistor design, straight forward controls, vintage look and classic fuzz tones, making it truly sound like old Fuzz Faces.
-At the cost of taking a bit more space, the pedal also retains the look, feel and vibe of the original.
+The JD-F2 retains the original's Germanium PNP transistor design, straight forward controls, vintage look and classic fuzz tones, it is the closest you can get to old Fuzz Faces.
+At the cost of taking being a bit more bulkier than regular pedals, the JD-F2 retains the look, feel and vibe of the original.
 Used by big name artists in the past and in the present, the Dallas-Arbiter Fuzz Face is your best bet if you want to play it safe.
 Get the latest price & reviews at Amazon.com.

 Dunlop Fuzz Face Models Shoot Out

 Fulltone 69 mkII